Septic planning guide

 Representative state examples behind this national page

-In Georgia, Georgia Perc Test Cost is the stronger next read when Georgia's public homeowner materials make soil analysis and drainfield suitability very visible, so the perc page can explain more than just a small testing fee.
+In Georgia, Georgia Perc Test Cost and Soil Analysis is the stronger next read when Georgia's public homeowner materials make county soil analysis, usable drainfield area, and county routing visible enough that the perc page can do real workflow work instead of acting like a generic test-fee explainer.
 One of the primary official sources behind this example is Georgia Department of Public Health.

 In Alabama, Alabama Perc Test Cost is the stronger next read when Alabama perc pages are strongest when they connect the county health department, soil test or percolation note, and county-file and soil-test friction instead of treating the test like a standalone invoice.
 One of the primary official sources behind this example is Alabama Department of Public Health.